Glasgow-College-UESTC/ip-lectures/2024/lecture 12 - File IO and Linked Lists.md

 ---

-# How to open a file as a stream
+# How to open a file for input or output

 - File open: `FILE *fopen(const char *filename, const char *mode)`
 - The string *mode* specifies the file access mode: